DNWMNCR/JavaForSmallTeams/badadvice/200_always_use_a_StringBuffer.md

 The performance difference is unlikely to be significant in most cases, but the resulting code isn't noticeably less-readable - so it is a premature optimization without a cost.

-Lets see what happens when we apply this advice when no loop is present.
+Lets see what happens when we apply this advice when no loop is present:

 ```java
   public String buffer(String s, int i) {